macaroonforu/Spotify-Duplicate-Playlist-Checker/README.md

 ![image](https://github.com/macaroonforu/Spotify-Duplicate-Playlist-Checker/assets/121368271/94238f1c-f4fa-42b1-8c13-c9528309cd80)

-I have blurred out my Client ID, and Client Secret as the [Spotify Developer Terms](https://developer.spotify.com/terms#section-vi-access-usage-and-quotas) state that security codes should not be shared, but I can provide assistance with obtaining them to anyone who would need it.
+I have blurred out my Client ID, and Client Secret, as the [Spotify Developer Terms](https://developer.spotify.com/terms#section-vi-access-usage-and-quotas) state that security codes should not be shared, but I can provide assistance with obtaining them to anyone who would need it.

 # Credits